 C Career & technical education programs for job training = Career & technical education programs for job training, guided by Advisory Committees

-The certificate in welding prepares students for work as an apprentice welder.
+The certificate in welding further prepares students for work as an apprentice welder with the addition of a WEL course and general education courses in English and mathematics.
 The Welding Program is accredited by the American Welding Society (AWS) Schools Excelling through National Skills Standards Education (SENSE) program.

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
 Students must provide their own personal protection safety equipment.
-Students must also complete placement tests (or equivalent) in English and mathematics, and scores will used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should visit the Advising Center and returning students their faculty advisor for more information.

 |WEL 160 Gas Metal Arc Welding Offered in Fall Semester||3||SAF 130, WEL 150|